Profile decomposition in Sobolev spaces and decomposition of integral functionals I: inhomogeneous case: Introduction

-is described in, e.g., M.~Willem~\cite[Lemma~1.40]{W1}.
+a similar argument is carried out to find a large bubble, and the concentration-compactness principle in~\cite{Lions 85 1, Lions 85 2} provides an alternative estimate of $L^{\2}$-norm, instead of the Brezis-Lieb lemma.
+A more detailed principle of concentration-compactness subordinated to the critical embedding $\Hdrn \hookrightarrow L^{\2}(\RN)$ is described in, e.g., M.~Willem~\cite[Lemma~1.40]{W1}.
 Roughly speaking, the defect of compactness of a bounded sequence in $\Hdrn$ is analyzed by taking into account the following three ingredients: the weak limit; the energies of profiles translated to the space infinity; the energies of concentrated profiles.
 Then the energy or mass of the given bounded sequence is asymptotically decomposed into the above three parts of energies.
 As is seen in the above reviews, Lions' ideas focus on energies or masses of bubbles instead of focusing on bubbles themselves.
 Thus the classical principles of concentration-compactness can be regarded as a method of \emph{mass decomposition} or \emph{decomposition in measure} in contrast to \emph{profile decomposition}.

 In~1984, M.~Struwe~\cite{Struwe} constructed a way of analyzing the defect of compactness especially of Palais-Smale sequences subordinated to specific variational situations with no compactness conditions, and found that any bounded Palais-Smale sequence is asymptotically decomposed into a finite sum of dislocated profiles which are all weak solutions to suitable elliptic PDEs.
-The Struwe method was a kickoff of profile decomposition in contrast to mass decomposition, and his work is well known as the \emph{global compactness} results.
-Several years later, Brezis and J.M.~Coron~\cite{BrezisCoron85} and A.~Bahri and Coron~\cite{BahriCoron88} established the global compactness results and they also revealed the so-called ``mutual orthogonality condition" or ``almost orthogonality condition."
+Struwe method was a kickoff of profile decomposition in contrast to mass decomposition, and his work is well known as the \emph{global compactness} results.
+Several years later, Brezis and J.M.~Coron~\cite{BrezisCoron85} and A.~Bahri and Coron~\cite{BahriCoron88} established the global compactness results and they also revealed the so-called ``mutual orthogonality condition" or ``almost orthogonality condition".

 \paragraph{Profile decomposition} From 90's, profile decomposition has been studied in more general situations not only in the variational situations: namely, ``for any'' bounded sequences in function spaces.
-There have been many researches on profile decomposition, but we here pick up some of them and classify into two types in terms of residual terms: (i) profile decomposition with a single suffixed residual term; (ii) profile decomposition with a double suffixed residual term.
+There have been many researches on profile decomposition, but we here pick up some of them and classify into two types in terms of residual terms: (i) profile decomposition with a single suffix residual term; (ii) profile decomposition with a double suffix residual term.